Recognition, Honors and Awards

 2nd Place - Navni Verma

 Graduate Teaching Associate Award

-The Mechanical Engineering Graduate Teaching Associate Award is intended to recognize exceptional teaching provided by a graduate teaching associate (GTA) in Mechanical Engineering.
+The Graduate Teaching Associate Award is intended to recognize exceptional teaching provided by a graduate teaching associate (GTA).

-Nominations for the GTA Award are solicited from students, peers, and faculty.
-A GTA can also nominate him/herself for this award.
+Nominations for the award are solicited from students, peers, and faculty.
+A graduate teaching award can also nominate him/herself for this award.

-The GTA Award winner will be formally recognized at the Department of Mechanical and Aerospace Engineering's Awards banquet.
+The award winner will be formally recognized at the Department of Mechanical and Aerospace Engineering's Honors & Awards Banquet.

 In order to be eligible, the nominee must have been appointed as a GTA and must have taught at least one full semester as a GTA.
 GTA's assigned to teach laboratory sections, or conduct recitations for lecture courses are eligible.

 A nominated GTA should exhibit some or all of the following criteria:

 - use of varied teaching techniques appropriate to course content and students

 - superior organizational skills in relation to course development and management